 With an ageing population, it is likely that the prevalence of chronic pain will increase and the need for pain management and relief will grow.

 A case could be made that health services across the world need to do more to meet the needs of people with chronic pain.
 While it may not be life-threatening, chronic pain can cause considerable distress and adversely affect mental health.

 Current advice for chronic pain is to use a combination of physical exercise and painkillers to relieve pain.
 Psychological therapies, such as cognitive behavioural therapy, can also help people cope better with quality of life issues.

 Where did the story come from?

-The study was carried out by researchers from the University of Cambridge and the University of Warwick.
-It was funded by the Medical Research Council and Cancer Research UK.
+The study was carried out by researchers from Imperial College London, Arthritis Research UK and the University of Aberdeen.
+Funding was provided by the British Pain Society and Arthritis Research UK.

 What kind of research was this?

 This was a systematic review and meta-analysis which aimed to combine existing data on the prevalence of chronic pain in the general population.
 The researchers investigated various definitions of chronic pain to attempt to provide national estimates.

 A systematic review is the best way of combining all available data on a health issue.
 However, the limitation is that it can only be as reliable as the included studies - if these are of poor quality, then the findings of a systematic review should be interpreted with caution.

 Similarly, the results of a meta-analysis may be subject to question if there was a great deal of difference (heterogeneity) between individual studies.